+a.
 Constitution

-The Academy Trust is a company limited by guarantee and an exempt charity.
+The Academy is a charitable company limited by guarantee and an exempt charity.
 The charitable company's memorandum and articles of association are the primary governing documents of the Academy Trust.

-The trustees of Quality First Education Trust are also the directors of the charitable company for the purpose of company law.
+The Trustees of Quality First Education Trust are also the directors of the charitable company for the purposes of company law.

-Details of the Trustees who served throughout the period are included in the Reference and Administrative Details on page 1.
+Details of the Trustees who served during the year, and to the date these accounts are approved are included in the Reference and administrative details on page 1.